AymenSahbani/maze-escalator/README.md

     return false
 ```

-## class(es), with fields and methods
+## Class(es), with fields and methods

 Maze:
-    1. Creates a board of size n
-    2. Moves the explorer n places
+* A constructor to initialize a maze given a file path
+* A constructor to initialize a maze given another maze
+* A method to move the explorer in a certain direction
-    3. Method to check if the explorer hits a wall or any other object
+* A method to check if the explorer's current position is legal
-    4. Treasure field
+* A field holding the location of the explorer
+* toString method to help debug and visualize progress
  Maze Solver:
-    1. Method to solve the maze
+* A method to solve a maze
-    2. Direction field

 ## version0 wishlist

 * Working maze
 * Maze solver

+## Known bugs

+* Walls sometimes disappear after being explored